Anurni/Optical_Character_Recognition/README.md

   epochs      The number of epochs for the training loop.

 options:
-  -h, --help  show this help message and exit´´´
+  -h, --help  show this help message and exit ´´´